-ASCII ESC C n

-Hex 1B 43 n

-Dec 27 67 n
+ASCII ESC C n Hex 1B 43 n Dec 27 67 n

-Purpose Sets the fo rm length by lines.
+Purpose Sets the form length by lines.

-where: n = 1 through 192 (hex 01 through C0) to specify the number of lines per form at the current line spacing.
+where: n = 1 through 192 (hex 01 through C0) to specify the number of lines per form at the current lines per inch so that the units are in inches.

-Discussio length is set to the number of lines defined by the n divided by the current lines per inch so that the n inches.
+Discussion The forms length is set to the number of lines defined by the quotient of n divided by the

-length is a It line becomes the first line of the form.
-The forms lways defined in inches; therefore, changing the lpi ontrol code has been issued does not change the th.
+The current line becomes the first line of the form.
+The forms length is always defined in inches; therefore, changing the lpi after this control code has been issued does not change the forms length.

-the target lated forms length in lines is not an exact multiple of machine dot size, the forms length value will be own to the next possible multiple.
+If the calculated forms length in lines is not an exact multiple of the target machine dot size, the forms length value will be adjusted down to the next possible multiple.

-ns length is set by an ESC C sequence, the skip-over a set by ESC N is cancelled.
+When forms length is set by an ESC C sequence, the skip-over perforation set by ESC N is cancelled.

-Set For m Length in Inches
+Set Form Length in Inches

-ASCII ESC C NU IL n

-Hex 1B 43 00 r 1

-Dec 27 67 0 n
+ASCII ESC C NUL nHex 1B 43 00 nDec 27 67 0 n

 Purpose Sets form length to n inches.

-where: n = 1 through 24 (hex 01 through 18) to specify the
+where: n = 1 through 24 (hex 01 through 18) to specify the number of inches on a form.